 What if I’m overweight?

-If you're overweight or obese, getting active can help you stop gaining weight and lower your risk of health problems like type 2 diabetes.
+If you're overweight or have obesity, getting active can help you stop gaining weight and lower your risk of health problems like type 2 diabetes.

 What if I have a health condition?